shantamsultania/face-lock-/README.md

 #### Steps involved

-1) Download the code .
+1) Download the code.

-2) Download Python and OpenCV for reference please See the above code.
+2) Download Python and OpenCV for reference please see the above code.

 3) Download An IDE for the same for reference please see the above code.

-4) Run porgram facelock1.py to create the dataset of your faces.
+4) Run program facelock1.py to create the dataset of your faces.

 5) Run program facelock2.py to train the model and see the output.